 For the last fifteen years, the photographer has been Sharon’s sole guardian; her mother was denied custody after a battle with drug addiction.
 Until recently, Sharon lived with her father, who stayed home day and night to watch over her.
 At night, a professional visited to help give Sharon her bath, but both father and daughter found that the intervention was more upsetting than it was beneficial.
 Since Borensztein spent most of his days alone and with his daughter, she quickly became his constant muse.
 He’s drawn to capturing those rare and mysterious instants in which Sharon is lost completely to her own world, when he can quietly linger and observe as she relates to her surroundings.

-Raising a child with disabilities brought with it a set of challenges for which no one can prepare, and at times, Borensztein found it too painful to take out his camera.
+Raising a child who has disabilities brought with it a set of challenges, and at times, Borensztein found it too painful to take out his camera.
 He got frustrated and took time off from the project only to return to it after his fears ebbed slowly away.
-Today, he treasures every second shared with Sharon, admitting that a part of him wishes that all of us were born with disabilities, but that those disabilities would subside with age.
-In such a world, every instant would be cherished and every step would be seen as the miraculous feat it truly is.
+Today, he treasures every second shared with Sharon.

-These days, Sharon is living with a woman named Suzie, who is also disabled and has become a dear friend.
+These days, Sharon is living with a woman named Suzie, who also has a disability and has become a dear friend.
 Between Suzie and her caregivers, Borensztein suspects that Sharon is enjoying herself in ways she couldn’t when it was just the two of them.
 Making this book, he suggests, will be his final act in his collaboration with Sharon, at least for now.
-He is drained from the experience, and hopes they will both move on and continue to grow as father and daughter.
+Hehopes they will both move on and continue to grow as father and daughter.

 All images © Leon Borensztein